posit-dev/rsconnect-python/README.md

 	my-notebook.ipynb
 ```

+Note: the examples here use long command line options, but there are short options (`-s`, `-k`, etc.) available.
+Run `rsconnect deploy --help` for details.

 ### Saving Server Information
 To avoid having to provide your server information at each deployment, you can optionally save server information: